dyozie/pivotal-hd-docs/content/introduction/hive.md

 The Hive shell is only one of several services that you can run using the hive command.
 Type hive –service help to get a list of available service names; the most useful are described below.

-*cli
-     The command line interface to Hive (the shell).
+* cli -  The command line interface to Hive (the shell).
 This is the default service.
-* hiveserver
-Runs Hive as a server exposing a Thrift service, enabling access from a range of clients written in different languages.
+* hiveserver - Runs Hive as a server exposing a Thrift service, enabling access from a range of clients written in different languages.
 Applications using the Thrift, JDBC, and ODBC connectors need to run a Hive server to communicate with Hive.
 Set the HIVE_PORT environment variable to specify the port the server will listen on (defaults to 10,000).

 ###Data Model
 Hive organizes tables into partitions, a way of dividing a table into coarse-grained parts based on the value of a partition column, such as date.
 Using partitions can make it faster to do queries on slices of the data.